Dunoid/dunoid-site-prolog/README.md

 #Dunoid's Prolog Site

-I suppose there's not much to say.
-This is a basic personal site that's written in Prolog and TypeScript.

-It's still very much a work in progress.
-It should be updating regularly, though.
+This is a simple site for personal use, but it's quickly becoming a simple blogging toolkit.